Solutions

 We must ensure drugs based on science paid for by taxpayers are priced to assure affordability and accessibility.

 Taxpayers invested in the basic science behind all 356 drugs approved by the FDA from 2010-2019.
-We spend billions through the National Institutes of Health and when a drug shows promise, private companies swoop in to acquire the rights and then charge whatever the market will bear.
+We annually spend billions through the National Institutes of Health and when a drug shows promise, private companies swoop in to acquire the rights and then charge whatever the market will bear.
 We need to make sure taxpayer-funded drugs are priced to maximize public health — not private profits.

 Our Stories